ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/00-introduction.md

 In particular, there are multiple ways to do the dividing.
 [Mergesort]{.term} divides a list in half.
 [Quicksort]{.term} divides a list into big values and small values.
-[Radix Sort]{.term} divides the problem by working on one digit of the key at a time.
+[Radix sort]{.term} divides the problem by working on one digit of the key at a time.

 Sorting algorithms can also illustrate a wide variety of algorithm analysis techniques.
 Quicksort illustrates that it is possible for an